alwaysdata/documentation/guides/memcached.en.md

 [Memcached](https://www.memcached.org/) is an object-oriented cache engine.

-Here is a guide to installing it on the public cloud.
+Here is a guide to installing it on the Public Cloud.

 {{% notice info %}}
 For Catalyst users *Memcached* can be [installed at server level]({{< ref "databases/memcached">}}).